 Gary Traylor (Richard Oram)

-Gary Traylor, Mike Fyffe, Doug Lormand, Joe Hanson, Danny Sellers, Jeremy Birch, Tom Evans, William Parker
+Gary Traylor, Mike Fyffe, Doug Lormand, Joe Hanson, Danny Sellers, Tom Evans, William Parker

 - Site safety, security and Planned Engineering support with daily work schedule.